Sailesh-Singh/Cloud-Practitioner/Getting Started with Compute/README.md

 		An instance store volume's disks are physically attached to the instance.
 Therefore, we cannot detach an instance store volume from one instance and attach it to a different instance.
 AWS does not offer you the option to detach the volume.

 	+	#####	Configure volumes

+		Instance store volumes are not configurable.
+The instance type that we choose predetermines the volume type (SSD or HDD) and size.
+These configurations are not optional.
+We also cannot encrypt these volumes.